citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

 ## Running tests

-Since the physical device drivers run in the XenServer control domain, the majority of tests will also be run in the control domain.
+Since the physical device drivers run in the Citrix Hypervisor control domain, the majority of tests will also be run in the control domain.
 This allows simple re-use of existing Linux-based tests.

-To provide high-performance device I/O to guest domains, XenServer includes synthetic device drivers for storage and networking that run in a guest and communicate their I/O requests with corresponding back-end drivers running in the control domain.
+To provide high-performance device I/O to guest domains, Citrix Hypervisor includes synthetic device drivers for storage and networking that run in a guest and communicate their I/O requests with corresponding back-end drivers running in the control domain.
 The back-end drivers then issue